avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 Liquibase helps in versioning and managing database schema changes in a flexible and automated way.

 * Ensure Java is installed as a prerequisite for Liquibase.
-You can use this link to install Java: https://www.java.com/en/download/help/linux_install.html#Java%20for%20Linux%20Platforms
+You can use this link [here](https://www.java.com/en/download/help/linux_install.html#Java%20for%20Linux%20Platforms) to install Java.

 ```shell
 wget -O- https://repo.liquibase.com/liquibase.asc | gpg --dearmor > liquibase-keyring.gpg && \